 Project Outcome Indicators

-By the end of August 50 young people with SEND will have taken part in at least one training session
+By the end of July 2022 60 young people with SEND will have taken part in at least one employability training project.

 a) Maintain/grow employability support for disabled young people Online job coaching & employer sessions e.g. mock interviews, CV clinics, digital / presentation skills.
 Employer access is integral to fill a gap in statutory delivery, providing sought after valuable work experience, enabling clients to be work ready and develop skills & traits employers value.
 We’re committed to keeping employability at the forefront of services so young people don’t lose heart or momentum and to drive workplace diversity & inclusion on the agenda post-pandemic. b) Practical and emotional support for disabled children, young people and families Closure of schools and removal of care, activities and support networks is a catastrophe.
 The Lancet lists this group as highly vulnerable & to experience a profound impact on mental health during and post-pandemic.
 We are delivering online activities and opportunities to socialise and share experiences with peers, to alleviate isolation and loneliness and improve mental health.
 Experienced staff are available as needed and for regular 1-2-1 check-ins. c) Employer / disabled employee advocacy We facilitate and support employer / furloughed employee dialogue and advocate for those in frontline work who need additional support & guidance.
 Wider reach and improved digital offer were mid / long-term strategic goals but are now a reality.
 We can now achieve these strategic goals and help more people during the crisis and beyond.